MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell-adrms.md

 ---

-# How to use the PowerShell commands for the Azure Information Protection client and Active Directory Rights Management Services
+# Using PowerShell for the Azure Information Protection client and Active Directory Rights Management Services

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection*

 Read this information before you start using the PowerShell commands to protect or unprotect files when your organization uses Active Directory Rights Management Services.

 The PowerShell cmdlets install with the Azure Information Protection module, **AIP**.
-For more information, see [Using PowerShell with the Azure Information Protection client](Using PowerShell with the Azure Information Protection client.md)
+For more information, see [Using PowerShell with the Azure Information Protection client](client-admin-guide-powershell.md)

 ## Prerequisites